jazerix/blockchain-exam/7-Hyperledger.md

   - Number of transactions a block can hold
 - What is the batch timeout?
   - Time to wait before batching the transactions into a block
+- Why are CA's neccessary?
+  - They create certificates that clients use to authenticate with the network
+- What is an endorsement policy?
+  - It determines how many peers should agree to a "proposal" (transaction), are set on a channel basis.
+- What is replay-attack protection?
+  - Endorsing nodes ensure a transaction hasn't already been submitted, thus disallowing double spending.
+- What is an MSP?
+  - Membership Service Provider, despite the name, just a folder of "accepted" certificates.
+The MSP contains a list of permissioned identities, whereas Certificate Authorities generate the certificates that represent identities.
+- Who turns an identity into a role?
+  - The MSP